-A review of Chris Lema's CaboPress event, including a peek inside the event, why attendees find it so transformational, and my thoughts on small conferences and tiny events.
+A review of Chris Lema's CaboPress event, a peek behind-the-scenes, and my thoughts on small conference and tiny event success.

 I recently returned from one of my favorite business events of the year — CaboPress.
 It’s a small conference meticulously planned and organized by Chris Lema that brings together a group of business owners for three full days of transformative experiences.